jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 When you evaluate a boxing gym, don’t get caught up in how new or old it looks.
 Look at how well things are maintained.

 See how the fighters in the gym interact with one another and the coach.
 You’re looking for an atmosphere of respect.
-Ego isn’t necessarily a bad thing, but the fighters in the gym need show reverence for the sport, treat the equipment well, and the place needs to be clean.
+Ego isn’t necessarily a bad thing, but the fighters in the gym need to show reverence for the sport, treat the equipment well, and the place needs to be clean.

 ### Evaluating the coach